jvolosin/etl-project/README.md

         Our next step was to import our data into our "Clean Up" jupyter notebook.
 After we had all of our data as dataframes the clean up process began.
 We checked for duplicate information, dropped rows with irrelevant information and renamed columns to make more sense.
         Once all of our data was cleaned up we imported it into postgreSQL.

 ![Title](Images/ERD_diagram.png)

+## Database Steps
+        • Dependencies: from splinter import Browser
+                        from bs4 import BeautifulSoup
+                        import pandas as pd
+                        import numpy as np
+                        import time
+                        from selenium import webdriver
+                        from webdriver_manager.chrome import ChromeDriverManager
+        • Configurations:
+        • Is Chrome needed?
+        • What files to run in what order:

+## Example Queries

+## Conclusions